Physical Security for Cyber Security

 How should this really be done?

 Go to a major office building in Manhattan some time.
-The guards are quite friendly, there's little of the obligatory threatening thug attitude that seems to be required in Washington.
+The guards are quite friendly, there's little of the obligatory threatening attitude that seems to be required in Washington.
 But what they do is useful — They look at your ID, but then they slide it into a device designed especially to photograph ID cards and passports.
 They also have you look at a small digital camera.
 They now have a photograph of you and of your ID, and they issue you a limited-time badge (usually a sticker).
 That often includes a bar code or speckle code required to get you through the turnstyle.

-Oh, and how was the museum?
+Oh, and how was the museum in Washington?

 My favorite part was one of the display cases explaining what the Department of the Interior does.
 It said that Interior controls mineral rights, the extraction of which provides material vital for everyday household items: